Yuchen20/MCP-GAMES-UNO-/README.md

 - [ ] Remote backup!
 - [ ] Web UI for Memory Management

+> If you have any feature requests, please feel free to add them by adding a new issue or by adding a new entry in the [Feature Request](https://voltaic-shell-9af.notion.site/1f84e395c1d18059849ce844fcbba903?pvs=105)

 ## License

 This project is licensed under the **MIT License**.
 See [LICENSE](./LICENSE) for details.